-- a) Amendments to the text of this Chapter may be made in accordance with NCGS § 160A-364(a), or in the case of non-substantive editorial changes, may be made administratively by the City Planner, as described in subsection (b). - b) Non-Substantive Errors.
-The City Planner may correct typographical errors, numerical reference errors, spelling errors, errors in section or page numbering and may make similar non-substantive changes to the text of this Chapter without formal adoption by the City Council, provided the changes necessary to correct any errors do not change the meaning of the ordinance.
-Any correction made pursuant to this section must be documented to the City Council and made a part of the City Council's regular meeting minutes.(Section 10.4 added by City Council 1/8/2013)
+- a) Amendments to the text of this Chapter may be made in accordance with NCGS § 160D-601, or in the case of non-substantive editorial changes, may be made administratively by the City Planner, as described in subsection (b). - b) Non-Substantive Errors.
+The City Planner may correct typographical errors, numerical reference errors, spelling errors, errors in section or page numbering and may make similar non-substantive changes to the text of this Chapter without formal adoption by the City council, provided the changes necessary to correct any errors do not change the meaning of the ordinance.
+Any correction made pursuant to this section must be documented to the City council and made a part of the City council's regular meeting minutes.
+(Section 10.4 added by City council 1/8/2013)